Issue Date |

 For 165 million years dinosaurs ruled the earth with unparalleled strength and power.

-To date of the stamps issue (1993), some 500 types of dinosaur have been identified, but this is believed to
+To the date of the stamps issue (1993), some 500 species of dinosaur have been identified, but this is believed to

 be only a fraction of the species that actually existed.

-They came in all shapes and sizes (some were as small as chickens, while some were as tall
+They came in all shapes and sizes (some were as small as chickens, while others were as tall

 as five-storey buildings) and they displayed a wide range of social behaviour patterns